dumberjs/dumberjs.github.io/options/code-split.md

 }
 ```

-## Use dedicated bundles for few big npm dependencies.
+## Use dedicated bundles for few big npm packages.

 1. Bundle all local sources in `app-bundle.js`.
 2. Bundle codemirror npm package to `codemirror-bundle.js`.
 2. Bundle all npm packages starts with "aurelia-" to `aurelia-bundle.js`.
-4. Bundle the other npm dependencies in `entry-bundle.js`.
+4. Bundle the other npm packages in `entry-bundle.js`.

 ```js
 codeSplit: function(moduleId, packageName) {